RRMovies/rrmovies/README.md

 <h1>R&R Movies</h1>
 R&R Movies is a trailer based YouTube channel.
-And this page is the official website of R&R Movies<br />
+And this page is the official website of R&R Movies.<br />
 Web address : <a href="https://rrmovies.github.io/rrmovies/" target="_blank">https://rrmovies.github.io/rrmovies/</a><br />
-&copy; All rights received by R&R Movies,2020</p>
+&copy; All rights received by R&R Movies,2021</p>
+<b style="color:red;">Don't try to copy the codes from these repository</b>